Associate Professor, Mechanical Engineering

-Jesse Capecelatro is an Assistant Professor in the Department of Mechanical Engineering.
+Jesse Capecelatro is an Associate Professor in the Department of Mechanical Engineering and Aerospace Engineering.
 His research is focused on developing large-scale simulation capabilities for prediction and design of the complex multi-physics and multiphase flows relevant to energy and the environment.
 To achieve this, his group develops robust and scalable numerical methods to leverage world-class supercomputing resources.
 Current research activities include adjoint-based sensitivity of turbulent combustion, modeling strongly-coupled particle-laden flows, and multiphase aeroacoustics.